 United wants to segment business class revenue more

-United has announced a new tiered fare structure, which is described as making it easier for customers to find the flight experience that best matches their preferences.
+United has introduced a new tiered fare structure, which is described as making it easier for customers to find the flight experience that best matches their preferences.

-As part of this, the airline will offer three fare options — basic, standard, and flexible — in premium cabins for many flights, including long haul international, transcontinental, and select Hawaii flights.
-This change is expected to launch as of some point this month (April 2026) in select markets, and it will expand to additional markets throughout the year.
+As part of this, the airline is offering three fare options — basic, standard, and flexible — in premium cabins for many flights, including long haul international, transcontinental, and select Hawaii flights.
+This change is now live in select markets, and will expand to additional markets throughout the year.

-- Will have to pay to select seats (compared to them being included)
+- Have to pay to select seats (compared to them being included)

-- Will get one free checked bag (compared to two free checked bags)
+- Get one free checked bag (compared to two free checked bags)

-- Will receive United Club access, but not United Polaris Lounge access
+- Receive United Club access, but not United Polaris Lounge access

-- Will not be eligible for changes or refunds (standard fares allow changes, while flexible fares allow refunds)
+- Are not eligible for changes or refunds (standard fares allow changes, while flexible fares allow refunds)

-- Will not be eligible for paid upgrades to the United Polaris Studio
+- Are not eligible for paid upgrades to the United Polaris Studio

-The restrictions will be similar for basic Premium Plus premium economy tickets.
-You’ll have to pay to select seats, will have a more limited checked bag allowance, won’t be able to upgrade, and tickets won’t be flexible.
+The restrictions are similar for basic Premium Plus premium economy tickets.
+You have to pay to select seats, have a more limited checked bag allowance, aren’t able to upgrade, tickets aren’t as flexible, and mileage accrual and elite status qualification are limited.

 I suspect that before the end of 2026, we’ll see these basic premium cabin fares at all major US carriers.
-This announcement comes just a day after United completely changed how it awards miles for flying, as it’s now all about whether you have a United credit card or not.
+This announcement came just shortly after United completely changed how it awards miles for flying, as it’s now all about whether you have a United credit card or not.

 Will customers benefit from basic business class fares?